Towards a Non-singular Paradigm of Black Hole Physics: Formation

 Several authors propose that new physics kicks in at the onset of horizon formation.
 For instance, in the gravastar proposal~\cite{Mazur:2001fv,Mottola:2023jxl,Visser:2003ge,Chirenti:2007mk} (see also~\cite{Jampolski:2023xwh}), classical black holes are replaced by black hole mimickers due to the occurrence of a phase transition that causes the breakdown of general relativity in the vicinity of any horizon~\cite{Chapline:2000en}, while a similar process takes place in the fuzzball proposal~\cite{Kraus:2015zda}, which is now associated with tunneling to black-hole microstates that prevents the formation of horizons~\cite{Mathur:2008kg,Bena:2013dka}.
 The main criticism of such proposals is that spacetime curvatures at the onset of horizon formation can be made arbitrarily low for large enough masses, and therefore that the existence of a universal mechanism to avoid horizon formation is unlikely~\cite{Barcelo:2009zz,Visser:2008rtf} (note, however, that whether curvature is always a good indicator of general relativity being in its strong-field regime is debatable).
 Existing studies of gravitational collapse in semiclassical gravity support this perspective~\cite{Barcelo:2007yk,Barcelo:2009tpa}, although extremal configurations seem to act as amplifiers of quantum effects~\cite{Horowitz:2023xyl}.

 The other regime in which new physics has been proposed to appear is when Planckian densities are reached in the collapsing matter.
 This idea traces back to the works of Sakharov and Gliner, who proposed that the de Sitter geometry naturally arises in the description of matter at such extreme densities~\cite{Gliner:1966ebg,Sakharov:1966ads}.
 Independently, Bardeen introduced a spacetime model featuring a trapped region while remaining geodesically complete~\cite{Bardeen:1968qtr}.
 Subsequent contributions by Dymnikova~\cite{Dymnikova:1992ux}, Hayward~\cite{Hayward:2005gi}, and others established the concept of regular black holes, where a repulsive force stabilizes the core.
 This repulsive force can stem from various origins, and numerous frameworks with different physical motivations have yielded regular black hole geometries in distinct regimes.
-Examples include frameworks based on the weakening of gravitational interaction~\cite{Bonanno:2000ep}, spacetime discreteness~\cite{Modesto:2005zm}, higher-derivative corrections~\cite{Frolov:1981mz,Holdom:2002xy}, bounded curvature invariants~\cite{Frolov:2022fsl}, or semiclassical effects~\cite{Abedi:2015yga}.
+Examples include frameworks based on the weakening of gravitational interaction~\cite{Bonanno:2000ep}, spacetime discreteness~\cite{Modesto:2005zm}, bounded curvature invariants~\cite{Frolov:2022fsl}, semiclassical effects~\cite{Abedi:2015yga} or higher-curvature corrections~\cite{Frolov:1981mz,Holdom:2002xy,Koshelev:2024wfk}.
+In dimensions strictly greater than 4, it has been explicitly shown that regular black holes arise as vacuum solutions when considering infinite towers of higher-curvature corrections~\cite{Bueno:2024dgm}.
 Recent variations even explore core regions that are asymptotically empty --- asymptotically Minkowski cores~\cite{Simpson:2019mud,Berry:2020ntz,Simpson:2021dyo,Simpson:2021zfl}.
 Hence, there seems to be no shortage of physical effects that can lead to a regular black hole.
 However, most of these arguments have been focused on idealized situations such as static or spherically symmetric spacetimes, thus leaving unaddressed important dynamical questions, some of them explored below.